thisisashwinraj/Ashwin-Mini-Learning-Projects/PandoraNLPWebApp/AppPackage/README.md

 This folder contains the setup and configuration files for the web application.

 ### setup.py
 setup.py is a python file that allows you to easily install Python packages.
-In this project we have used setuptools instead of disutils. distutils is the standard library, bare-bones packaging toolset but setuptools has lots more useful stuff in it. setuptools wraps the basic features in distutils and adds a bunch of its own.
+In this project we have used setuptools instead of disutils. distutils is the standard library, bare-bones packaging toolset but setuptools wraps the basic features in distutils and additionally has lots more useful stuff of its own.

 ```
 $ pip install .